Nepal issues a new map claiming contested territories with India as its own

 The cartographic dispute is based on differing interpretations of treaty signed by the British East India Company with the King of Nepal in 1816, which established the boundary between the two countries.
 Though both sides have long claimed the territory as their own, Wednesday marked the first time Nepal issued a map including the disputed area.
 India already includes the contested area in its own official map.

-The dispute was reignited on May 8, when Indian Home Minister Rajnath Singh virtually inaugurated a newly built 80-kilometer (50-mile) road connecting India's Dharchula to Tibetan autonomous region via the Lipulekh pass, which is part of the contested area.
+The dispute was reignited on May 8, when Indian Defense Minister Rajnath Singh virtually inaugurated a newly built 80-kilometer (50-mile) road connecting India's Dharchula to Tibetan autonomous region via the Lipulekh pass, which is part of the contested area.

 India expects the route to facilitate trade and the movement of Hindu pilgrims to Mansoravar lake in Chinese-administered Tibet, which is considered auspicious.

-Note: An earlier version of this story misstated Defense Minister Rajnath Singh's role.
-This has been corrected.